aryamanpuri/Assignment/README.md

 ## Learnings
   - Learned about basic Storyboard design
-  - Learned about REST Api and how to perform Post operation
+  - Learned about REST Api and how to perform basic operations